MVP

 Consequently, what might have been a straightforward adjustment in a well-structured codebase transforms into a labyrinthine endeavor, contributing to prolonged project timelines and spiraling costs.

-as they grapple with deciphering the logic of bad code can lead to burnout and diminished morale, further exacerbating the toll on project sustainability.
+Moreover, the cognitive burden placed on developers as they grapple with deciphering the logic of bad code can lead to burnout and diminished morale, further exacerbating the toll on project sustainability.

 2. Bottleneck in Innovation